EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

    - Think of it as: a lightweight virtual machine that packages your app with all its dependencies.
    - Why Docker?
 Consistent environments, easy deployment, industry standard, and makes collaboration easier.
    - Preview command: `docker run hello-world` (we'll verify this works today).
+   - When to reach for it: packaging services for Exercise 3 and any time you need parity across machines.

 8. **LLMs (Large Language Models)** – AI as tool and component.
    - **As coding assistant:** Use ChatGPT/Cursor to generate boilerplate, write tests, debug errors.